James-Chun/MKS22X-FinalProject/README.md

       - Projectile movement will track balloon's points (targeting system not yet implemented) and continously move towards it
       - Functions the same as balloon movement just the end point is constantly moving (projectile speed is set and moves very fast)
       - Have yet to make projectile disappear after reaching balloon and balloon take damage once getting intercepted by projectile

+May 27, 2019
+James - Worked on projectile movement
+      - Projectiles disappear after reaching the balloon
+      - Also implemented damage for the projectiles and balloons (once projectile reaches balloon it reduces health of balloon and then disappears)